altered-state-machine/genome-mining-contracts/audit/converter_uc.md

 ## Terms

-- **Manager** - DAO address, all the decisions should be made/approved by the majority of members.
+- **DAO** - DAO address, all the decisions should be made/approved by the majority of members.
+- **MULTISIG** - MULTISIG address owned by ASM.
 - **Controller** - Contract, which purpose is mainly to reduce the number of votes required to upgrade other contracts.

 _Contoller perform operations that require updating more than a one contract, while Manager does a specific (one contract related) operations._

 <br>

-## Manager use cases
+## Multisig use cases

 ![Energy Converter Manager use cases](assets/converter_manager.png)

 ### Setup new mining period `addPeriod()`

-Manager can set up a new mining period: start, finish, and token multipliers.
+Multisig can set up a new mining period: start, finish, and token multipliers.

 ### Update existing mining period `updatePeriod()`

-Manager can update a mining period: start, finish, and token multipliers.
+Multisig can update a mining period: start, finish, and token multipliers.

+## DAO use cases

 ### Set Minting contract that can use energy `setUser()`

-The Manager can set/update the address of the logic contract that is allowed to use Energy.
+The DAO can set/update the address of the logic contract that is allowed to use Energy.

 <br>